tonybatts/simpsons-shuffler/README.md

 # Step 4: Make file on the pi for the script
   - change the directory to the one where the script will be "cd /home/pi"
-  - create the file where the script will be "sudo nano buttonscript.py" You can type the script in right now or you can use an ftp to find that file you just created and copy and paste the code that i've uploaded (i recommend copy and pasting)
+  - create the file where the script will be "sudo nano buttonscript.py" You can type the script in right now or you can use an ftp to find that file you just created and copy and paste the code that i've added to the bottom of this guide (i recommend copy and pasting)

 # Step 5: Have the script start on boot
   - "cd /lib/systemd/system/"